 The symptoms of NDM are dehydration, thirst, and frequent urination.
 You can diagnose NDM by finding increased levels of sugar in urine or blood.

-This type of diabetes usually occurs later in childhood, young adulthood or puberty.
-Moreover, the scientists have identified around 11 genes responsible for the different kinds of MODY.
+This type of diabetes usually occurs later in childhood, young adulthood, or puberty.
+Moreover, scientists have identified around 11 genes responsible for the different kinds of MODY.